NicoNRG2/KeywordSpotting/README.md

 The pipeline includes:
 1. Audio data collection
-2. Feature extraction using MFCC
+2. Feature extraction using LFBE
 3. Neural network training for keyword classification
 4. Deployment on an embedded microcontroller